TheBoonAI/scrounger/django_backend/README.md

 Django provides a simple webserver for development called the runserver.
 Starting the runserver will allow you to hit the backend api on `localhost:8000` or similar (depending on the options you give).
-Note, you'll need a ZMLP Api Key configured in your `settings.py` configuration file, or you'll need to set it as an environment variable in your shell.
+Note, you'll need a ZMLP API Key configured in your `settings.py` configuration file, or you'll need to set it as an environment variable in your shell.
 (see the "Configuring the API Key" section for details).